openwallet-foundation/owl-agent-test-harness/aries-backchannels/README.md

 The Google Sheet data can help guide the implementation of the backchannel, providing a to do list of operations to handle.
 As well, a code-friendly version of the data from the spreadsheet is made available in the docker image of the Test Agent as the file `backchannel_operations.csv`.
 We recommend that in writing a backchannel, any `Not Implemented` commands and operations return an HTTP `501` result code ("Not Implemented")and dump the data related to the operation from the `backchannel_operations.csv` to the console to help guide the work to be done in implementing the operation in the backchannel.

 Support for testing new protocols will extend the data file with additional `topics` and related `operations`, adding to the workload of the backchannel maintainer.

+As mentioned above there is also an OpenAPI definition [available](../openapi-spec.yml) that contains all current topics and operations.
+When setting up the API of your backchannel this can be helpful to know what parameters the ATTH client will send with each operation, and what parameters it expects in return.

 ### Backchannel/Agent Interaction